lukekasper/Personal-Projects/C++ Notes/Overview.md

 References: https://www.tutorialspoint.com/cplusplus

+### Storage Class
+- static: keeps local variables between function calls
+  - local variables maintain their values between calls
+  - for global variables, it restricts the variable's scope to within the file
+- extern: used to declare a global variable or function defined in another file

+### Operators
+- `condition ? x : y`: if condition is true, it returns x, otherwise it returns y

 ### Arrays
 - don't have to specify size of an array, compiler will figure that out
   - also can declare an array without specifying elements, they can be added later